WILLAMETTE VALLEY AVAs: BORN FROM FIRE & WATER

 Our east-facing orientation allows the morning sun to warm the patchwork of volcanic soils across the Estate, which range from shallow – only 18-24 inches of topsoil before transitioning to fractured Basalt parent material – to deep – over six feet of topsoil.
 This soil diversity is a true hallmark of our property and lends itself to diverse single-vineyard bottlings and harmonious cuvées, such as our Mt.
 Jefferson Cuvée Pinot Noir.

 Cristom partners with several esteemed neighboring vineyards that contribute to our flagship Pinot Noir.
-Additionally, the 2022 vintage sees the launch of a single-vineyard Pinot Noir from nearby Björnson Vineyard, from whom we also source Gamay fruit for our AVA blend.
-Witness Tree, our direct neighbor to the north, provides the Pinot Noir we use to craft our Rosé.
-Future releases include a 2022 Royer Vineyard Chardonnay and a 2022 Seven Springs Vineyard Chardonnay.
+Additionally, the 2021 vintage included single-vineyard designates from Eola Springs and Seven Springs vineyards, and the 2022 vintage sees the launch of a single-vineyard Pinot Noir from nearby Björnson Vineyard, from whom we also source Gamay fruit for our AVA blend.
+Witness Tree, our direct neighbor to the north, and Five Points vineyard have provided the Pinot Noir we use to craft our Rosé.
+Beginning with the 2021 vintage, we crafted single-vineyard Chardonnay from Royer and Seven Springs vineyards.

 The wines from the Eola-Amity Hills AVA are bright, fresh, and structured, with a slightly darker and edgier personality creating a balance of tension and generosity.